School Attendance Matters (SAM)

 Missing less than nine days of school each year helps students to stay engaged, experience success in their schoolwork and keep on track to graduate on time.

 Attending school regularly beginning in Preschool and Kindergarten will help students to:

 Develop good attendance habits throughout your student’s school career

 Frequent absences can be a sign that a student is losing interest in school, struggling with schoolwork, school anxiety, struggling with a peer, or facing some other difficulty.
 Reach out to your student's teacher, attendance lead, school counselor or social worker for support.

 How We Can Help

-Once enrolled in a public school, a child 5 years old to 18 years old (unless having already graduated from high school), must attend school everyday, every class, on time, unless lawfully excused.
+Once enrolled in a public school, a child 5-17 years old must attend school every day, every class, on time, unless lawfully excused.